Cub Scouting - Age Requirements:

 Frequently Asked Questions (FAQ):

-Q1: How often do the boys meet?
+Q1: How often do the Scouts meet?

 The entire Pack meets once a month, usually on the 3rd Tuesday of every month.
 The "Pack Meetings" usually last about an hour.
-The smaller groups of 8-10 boys, called Dens, usually meet 2 or 3 times a month.
+The smaller groups of 8-10 scouts, called Dens, usually meet 2 or 3 times a month.
 Den meetings are often hosted at the homes of the boys in the Den and meeting times are determined by mutual agreement within the parents of the Den.
 The Pack also schedules about 3 weekend campouts and 1 overnight trip.

 Q2: I need to file health forms and do Youth Protection Training.
 Where do I find this stuff?